-HT and SLT will monitor and keep a daily record of children attending reflection (stages 2 and 3) Teachers will inform parents in an informal discussion at the end of the day that their child has been in reflection due to inappropriate behaviour.
-This is with the idea that the child might get themselves back on track of following our school rules if their parents are made aware.
+The Headteacher and Senior Leadership Team will monitor and keep a daily record of children attending reflection (stages 2 and 3) Teachers will inform parents in an informal discussion at the end of the day that their child has been in reflection due to poor behaviour.

-If a child is in reflection (Stages 2 and 3) three times within a half term, the child will be given a Self-Reflection Chart which they will complete over a 2-week period.
+If a child is in reflection (Stages 2 and 3) three times within a half term, they will be given a Self-Reflection Chart which they will complete over a 2-week period.
 This is an opportunity for the child to reflect on their behaviour at certain times of the day and in individual lessons.
 The child, teacher and dinner staff will score the child for each session a mark out of 10 and they will discuss the outcomes with the child to see if there is agreement.
 The reflection chart will be shared with the HT throughout the day.
 Communication between staff and parents will be made at this point.